Sohojoe/DQN_pytorch/Report.md

 The State-Value function is a powerful tool, because by learning the value of each state in the MDP, the agent does not have to do a nested tree search.
 At a given timestep, the agent can simply lookup the value of each state that each avaliable action would result in and select the action that results in the highest state-value.

-The State-Value function is denoted as: ![vpi]
+The State-Value function is denoted as: ![vpi] (lowecase v, subscript pi)

 The formal definition for the State-Value Function is: